meilisearch/documentation/learn/cookbooks/docker.md

 ## Docker

-Docker is a tool that packages an application's code and dependencies into something called a container.
-Using Docker allows developers to ensure their software runs reliably across a wide range of machines and environments.
+Docker is a tool that packages an application into a container portable across a wide range of environments.

+We recommend following [the official instructions to install Docker Desktop](https://docs.docker.com/get-docker/), available for MacOS, Windows, and Linux.

+## Download Meilisearch with Docker

 Docker containers are distributed in images.
-Docker images are packages storing not only the container, but also instructions on how Docker should instantiate that container.

-## Install Docker

-The first step to start using Docker is installing it in your target machine.
-We recommend following [Docker's official instructions to install Docker Desktop](https://docs.docker.com/get-docker/), available for MacOS, Windows, and Linux.

-Docker for Desktop includes an interface for managing your containers, command-line applications and several tools required for using Docker.

-## Install Meilisearch

-Once you installed Docker you can use the `docker pull` command to download a Meilisearch image:
+To use Meilisearch, use the `docker pull` command to download a Meilisearch image:

 ```sh
 docker pull getmeili/meilisearch:v0.28
 ```

 Meilisearch deploys a new Docker image for every new release.
-All images are tagged with the release version.
+All images are tagged with the release version—in the example above, the tag is everything that comes after `:`.
 You can see [the full list of available Meilisearch Docker images](https://hub.docker.com/r/getmeili/meilisearch/tags#!) on Docker Hub.

 ::: warning
 Meilisearch advises against using the `latest` tag.
-As its name indicates, `latest` will always get the most recent Meilisearch release, which might result in different machines running different images if significant time passes between setting up each of them.
+As its name indicates, `latest` will always download the most recent Meilisearch release, which might result in different machines running different images if significant time passes between setting up each of them.
 :::

 ## Run Meilisearch